TimLangePN/ntest/README.md

 ```

 It's also possible measure the average round-trip time by sending multiple packets.
-In addition, adding the `-d` flag allows you to see the debug logs regarding the packets.
+Additionally, adding the `-d` flag allows you to see the debug logs regarding the packets.

 ```sh
 ❯ ntest -a bschaatsbergen.com --packet-count 5 -d